 Half Batch Make Ahead Cinnamon Rolls

-The recipe below makes 12 large rolls, but it also halves well if you don't need so may.
+The recipe below makes 12 large rolls, but it also halves well if you don't need so many.
 If you want to make a half batch, just halve all the ingredients, chill overnight, and make a narrower rectangle of about 6x14.
 You'll fill, roll, and cut into 6 rolls instead of 12.
-The cold dough is extremely easy to work with, which is always a plus when it's early in the morning and you haven't had your first cup of coffee yet.
+The cold dough is extremely easy to work with.

 Recipe